Senatorpablo/Resume-checker-/README.md

 # Resume-checker-
-App to check your plinkedin profile
+App to check your linkedin profile